raihanaza/YeOldeDragon/README.md

 | Assignment               | `=`    | All                               |

 ## Code Examples
-Here are some examples, Ye Olde Dragon on the left, JavaScript on the right.
+Here are some examples, YeOldeDragon on the left, JavaScript on the right.

 ### Comments
 | YeOldeDragon   | JavaScript                   |